your French knitting companion

 Close-up of gauge swatch with ruler showing proper measurement technique in center of fabric

-For row gauge: Place the ruler vertically and count rows over 4 inches.
+For row gauge: Rotate the ruler vertically and count the number of rows over 4 inches in the center of the swatch.

-Some knitters prefer to measure over 2 inches and multiply by 2, which can be easier for counting.
-Either method works as long as you're consistent.
+Some knitters prefer to measure over 2 inches and double the result, which can make counting individual stitches and rows easier.
+Either method is valid as long as you are consistent and precise.

 Tools That Help

-• Gauge rulers: Have a 4-inch window that makes counting easier
+• Gauge rulers: Feature a 2-inch or 4-inch rectangular window that frames your counting area cleanly

 What If Your Gauge Doesn't Match?